bilan604/StandardHC/README.md

 `pip install flask gunicorn`

 #### Actionable requirements specific related to nginx, SSL certificate, firewall, etc:
-0. I believe first the address `http://127.0.0.1:8000` must be specified in GCP for the project/machine to be listened to.
+1. I believe first the address `http://127.0.0.1:8000` must be specified in GCP for the project/machine to be listened to.
-1. create file: `sudo nano /etc/nginx/sites-available/flaskapp`
+2. create file: `sudo nano /etc/nginx/sites-available/flaskapp`
-2. file contents:
+File Contents:
 ```
 server {
     listen 80;